felipecao/pact-sample/README.md

 ```

 Very basic stuff, nothing too fancy, the focus here is not on backend code, but rather on complying with the Pact.

+### step 4: complying with the Pact

+There are many possible approaches to this task. https://github.com/DiUS/pact-jvm#i-am-writing-a-provider-and-want-to- lists a lot of them.

+Given the producer service is a Spring-Boot app (which uses Spring MVC under the hood to support HTTP calls), one could say it makes sense to go with [Pact Spring MVC Runner](https://github.com/realestate-com-au/pact-jvm-provider-spring-mvc) for implementing the pact-compliance tests.

+What I personally don't like about this approach is the fact that you end up with a unit tests, having controller dependencies mocked, etc. In a real world scenario, where many other components would be acting as consumers to my producer, I'd personally feel more comfortable with having a broader scoped test guaranteeing that everything is fine, so I'll skip Pact Spring MVC Runner for now.
+(Please notice this is just a personal preference, you should pick whatever makes more sense to your project).

+Instead, I thought it'd be interesting to go with [Pact Gradle plugin](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-gradle).
+In such approach, you'd start your producer, have the pact verification take place and afterwards kill your producer.

+### step 4.1: using Pact Gradle plugin to comply with the Pact